AustralianAntarcticDivision/raadvrt/README.md

 GEOID

-This is currently a funny case as it’s composed of multiple source files, so to fit the sprintf templating here we need that parameterized out.
+We use VRT currently, a funny case as it’s composed of multiple source files, so to fit the sprintf templating here we need that parameterized out.

+SMITH and SANDWELL

+Another example where we use VRT currently, because Mercator grid in raw binary.

 ## Example